 Assessing Care Models Implemented in Primary Health Care for Persons with Neurocognitive Disorders

-Various care models have been developed across Canada to meet the care needs and support the quality of life of the (ever-growing) number of people with Alzheimer’s disease and related dementias (AD):
+To meet the care needs and support the quality of life of people with Alzheimer’s disease and related dementias (AD), family medicine clinics across Canada have developed various care models:

-- Quebec: The Quebec Alzheimer Plan is currently in its second phase of implementation (First phase: 42 Family Medicine Groups, Second phase: all Family Medicine Groups)
+- Quebec: The Quebec Alzheimer Plan ( ENG/ FR) is currently in its second phase of implementation (First phase: 42 Family Medicine Groups, Second phase: all Family Medicine Groups)

 - New Brunswick: Initiatives developed at the clinical level

-While the models are different in terms of where they occur and how they came to be, they share the same overarching goal: Timely, patient-centered, comprehensive, and continuous collaborative care for older persons with dementia.
+These models all share the same overarching goal: they provide timely, patient-centered, comprehensive, and continuous collaborative care for older persons with dementia.

-Despite the fact that these models have shown uptake, feasibility, and are valuable to clinicians and patients alike, no systematic evaluation has been conducted.
-This is a problem because, in order for successful care models to spread across Canada, organizations and groups need to know the underlying conditions for success.
+Even though these models have shown uptake, feasibility, and are valuable to both clinicians and patients, no systematic evaluation has been conducted.
+This is a problem because organizations and groups need to know what is making good care models succeed in order to spread them across Canada.

 Filling this Gap: Research Objectives and Methods